 Building your own custom application from scratch can be quite a challenging task.
-The first thingS that builds up in your mind are desires and questions.
+The first things that build up in your mind are desires and questions.
 I have an idea for an app.
 How will I turn an app idea into reality?
 Which are some app ideas that haven’t been made yet?
 So you need to set your app idea straight and make it concrete.
 Having a narrow idea of your custom app will help the development process, more than you think.

 Since many startuppers don’t even know where to start, they tend to stand in awe of making the first move towards the realization of their custom app ideas.
 In fact, things are never as bad as they seem.
 All you need is the appropriate guidelines, which will help you set up a starting point in app creation.

-We have reviewed a thousand ways on how to make your own custom app.
+We have reviewed a thousand ways how to make your own custom app.
 Here’s what we have found out: